AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 For now, the incentives are purely rewards based since we've vetted a closed set of community collators with a solid reputation in the DotSama ecosystem.

 ### Turing Network - Kusama Parachain
 The Turing Network is live on Kusama.
-If you're interested in collating, please reach out via [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh), or email <collators@oak.tech>.
+If you're interested in collating, please reach out via [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh), or email <collators@avaprotocol.org>.
 You will need to meet the minimum bond found in [the collator on-boarding page](../collators/#turing-network---kusama-parachain).

 - [Latest binary](https://github.com/AvaProtocol/OAK-blockchain/releases/latest)
 - [Docker image repository](https://hub.docker.com/repository/docker/oaknetwork/turing)